Shifts-Project/shifts/sdc_motion_prediction/README.md

 Run RIP to create a directory in which you should store the ensemble member checkpoints created by the above command.

-For example, with the Worst Case Model algorithm, and 5 ensemble members.
+For example, with the Worst Case Model algorithm aggregating  and 5 ensemble members.

 Here, the torch seed will affect the batching used at evaluation time.
 # TODO: nband -> confirm that it actually does change things if we are not shuffling?